Safe Usage of Monetary Valuation

 3. Prices embodied in market transactions Values estimated from market transactions where the ecosystem contribution is embedded Resource rent from fisheries (gross output minus all non-ecosystem inputs); hedonic property prices reflecting coastal amenity; productivity change method for nursery services

-4. Prices based on revealed expenditures (costs) Values estimated from actual expenditures on related goods/services Replacement cost of coastal protection (seawall construction); defensive expenditure on water treatment; travel expenditure for marine recreation
+4. Prices based on revealed expenditures (costs) Values estimated from actual expenditures on related goods/services that have already been made Averting behaviour (defensive expenditure actually incurred); travel expenditure (consumer expenditure method)

-5. Prices based on expected expenditures or markets Values estimated from modelled or hypothetical expenditures Replacement cost where the replacement has not actually been undertaken; simulated market prices; avoided damage cost estimates based on modeled flood scenarios
+5. Prices based on expected expenditures or markets Values estimated from modelled or hypothetical expenditures Replacement cost (where the replacement has not actually been built); simulated market prices; avoided damage cost estimates based on modelled flood scenarios

 3.4.2 Decision Tree for Method Selection